 Hotel Norton, a 45,000-square-foot, six-story brick and stone building at the center of downtown Norton, was built in 1921 by noted Bristol architect Thomas Seabrook Brown.
 The design incorporates the popular Colonial Revival style of the time, with a tripartite scheme that differentiates the base, mid-section, and top of the building, to reflect the base, shaft, and capital of a classical column.
 The classical inspiration was part of a widespread trend in 1920s hotel design that attempted to bring a cosmopolitan atmosphere to cities large and small.
 It also reflected the desire of the Norton citizen-investors to promote the city’s status.
-The hotel is one of the few remaining historic buildings in the civic and commercial center of downtown Norton.
+The Hotel Norton is one of the few remaining historic buildings in the civic and commercial center of the southwest Virginia city of Norton.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.